alisterw/lilypond/README.md

 /usr/local/bin/docker run --rm -v "$PWD":"$PWD" -w "$PWD" lilypond:1.0 lilypond "$@"
 ```

-One easy way to create the file is to run `sudo nano /usr/local/bin/lilypond`, then paste in the above content, save by
+One easy way to create this file is to run `sudo nano /usr/local/bin/lilypond`, then paste in the above content, save by
 hitting ctrl-O (not cmd-O) followed by enter, then quit by hitting ctrl-X.

 You will probably need to enter your password unless you've run sudo recently.